-Mention monochrome and most people immediately think of black and white or grayscale colour schemes.
-Yet monochrome simply means ‘of one colour’ and the choice of colour is entirely up to you.
-The colours of a monochrome palette all share a single hue, but vary in brightness and saturation – they’re known as tints, tones and shades.
-Whilst that sounds a little restrictive, you may be surprised how many different colours can be created.
+Mention monochrome and most people think of black and white or greyscale schemes.
+Yet monochrome simply means of one colour and the choice of colour is entirely up to you.
+The colours of a monochrome palette share a single hue varying in brightness and saturation – known as tints, tones and shades.
+If that sounds restrictive, you may be surprised how many different colours can be created.

-In fact, monochromatic colour schemes provide wonderful opportunities in art and design.
-Because they use a greater range of contrasting tones, they attract attention and create focus and can provide a strong sense of visual cohesion.
+Monochromatic schemes provide wonderful opportunities in art and design.
+Using a greater range of contrasting tones, they attract attention, create focus and can provide a strong sense of visual cohesion.
 The relative absence of hue contrast can be offset by variations in tone and the addition of texture.

-In the paint world, shades, tints and tones are created by adding varying amounts of white (tints), black (shades) or grey (tones), as seen in many colour cards.
+Monochrome decorating schemes: In the paint world, shades, tints and tones are created by adding varying amounts of white (tints), black (shades) or grey (tones), as seen in colour cards.

-The hugely popular Scandinavian style of decorating is a great proponent of monochrome schemes.
-In this image from Farrow & Ball, greys are layered to create an understated ‘Gustavian’ look that’s calm and relaxed.
+The Scandinavian style of decorating is a great proponent of monochrome schemes.
+In the Farrow & Ball image (above), greys are layered to create an understated ‘Gustavian’ look that’s calm and relaxed.

-Bolder colours can be balanced by the use of white, grey or other neutrals, as seen in this Dulux scheme.
+Bolder colours can be balanced by the use of white, grey or other neutrals, as in this Dulux

-Monochrome photography can produce some truly eye-opening effects.
-Playing with saturation and brightness can create an amazing array of different colours, as this blog post by Web Urbanist so wonderfully demonstrates.
+can produce some truly eye-opening effects.
+Playing with saturation and brightness can create an amazing array of different colours, as this Web Urbanist

 Monochromatic painting and sculpture have been an important component of avant-garde visual art since the early 20th century.
-Painters have explored a single colour, changing the values across a surface, through texture and nuance.
+Painters explore a single colour, changing the values across a surface, through texture and nuance.

 Quilting in monochromes

 With fabrics, however, putting together the right combination to make up a palette isn’t quite as easy.
-The colours may not be available from a single supplier and if they’re patterned, this adds a whole new layer of complexity!
+Colours may not be available from a single supplier and they can vary in weight, drape and colour intensity.